segyges/dataset-downloader/README.md

 This script downloads plain text files of Western Romance books publicaly avaible on [Smashworks](https://www.smashwords.com/).
 This website has been used to create popular Machine Learning datasets like [BookCorpus](https://huggingface.co/datasets/bookcorpus).

 The source code located in `cmd/smashwords-downloader`.
-It can be built into an executable with the command `go build *.go`.
+It can be built into an executable with the command `go build -o main *.go`.

 The `main.go` script takes the following arugments:
 ```